 - Implement– Run the model to provide insight

 - Improve– Take every opportunity to add relevant data and refine

-There are certain assumptions made in producing a predictive model.
+Predictive modeling requires that certain assumptions are made.
 However, it is the wisest approach to keep assumptions at a minimum from the beginning stage when selecting the predicting variables most important to your model.
-As you move forward and explore forecasting capabilities of your model, remember to remain flexible and cut away unnecessary assumptions.
-Your goal, when it comes to assumptions in your model, is to have as few of them as possible!
+As you move forward and explore the forecasting capabilities of your model, remember to remain flexible and cut away unnecessary assumptions.
+Your goal, when it comes to assumptions in your model, is to have a few of them as possible!
 This means, know your industry well and look to have reality-driven variables—this way, you can produce a predictive model that is accurate and useful.